MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 More questions?
 [Try the Power BI Community](http://community.powerbi.com/)

-If you require further assistance then please [contact support](https://powerbi.microsoft.com/en-us/support/pro/?Type=documentation&q=power+bi+embedded) and provide all of the error message(s) you encounter.
+If you require further assistance, then please [contact support](https://powerbi.microsoft.com/en-us/support/pro/?Type=documentation&q=power+bi+embedded) and provide all of the error message(s) you encounter.